Experience

 2018 – 2019

-Worked in distribution for one of Amsterdam’s key suppliers.
-Gained first-hand insight into the importance of quality sourcing, reliable logistics, and how supply chains support restaurant excellence.
+Worked in food distribution for hospitality clients.
+Gained insight into sourcing, logistics, and the importance of reliable suppliers in restaurant operations.

 Burger Bar & Thrill Grill, Amsterdam — Kitchen & Service → Kitchen Lead